 - Carryover: Sometimes called a “rollover,” this allows you to keep some of the unspent money in your FSA from one year to the next.
 Note that carryovers are not cumulative.
 You can keep one, flat carryover amount from year to year.

 Your employer can only offer one of these options, meaning that you can have a grace period or a carryover but not both.
-In 2025, you can carry over up to $660 (up from $640 in 2024).
-This means that if you have money left in your FSA at the end of the plan year in 2025, for any reason, you can keep up to $660 of it.
+In 2026, you can carry over up to $680.
+This means that if you have money left in your FSA at the end of the plan year in 2026, for any reason, you can keep up to $680 of it.
 The rest goes back to your employer.

 Bottom Line

-Flexible Spending Accounts (FSAs) offer a valuable way to set aside pre-tax dollars for eligible medical expenses, but knowing how much you can carry over from year to year is essential for effective financial planning.
-For 2025, the IRS has set the FSA carryover limit at $660, allowing employees to roll over this amount into the next plan year if they have unused funds.
-This increase from previous years provides more flexibility and reduces the pressure to spend all your FSA funds by the end of the year.
+Flexible Spending Accounts (FSAs) offer a valuable way to set aside pre-tax dollars for eligible medical expenses.
+But knowing how much you can carry over from year to year is essential for effective financial planning.
+For 2026, the IRS has set the FSA carryover limit at $680, allowing employees to roll over this amount into the next plan year if they have unused funds.
+This increase from previous years provides more flexibility.
+It also reduces the pressure to spend all your FSA funds by the end of the year.

 Savings Tips